 Polls and Multiple Choice Questions are a simple way to learn about the audience, gather their thoughts, and express them in a meaningful visualization.
-Once you set up a multiple-choice poll on AhaSlides, participants can cast their votes through their devices and the results are updated in real-time.
+Once you set up a multiple-choice poll on AhaSlides, participants can vote through their devices and the results are updated in real-time.

 The video tutorial below will show you how a multiple choice poll works:

 In this tutorial, you will learn how to locate and choose the slide type and add a question with options and view it live.
-You’ll also see the audience’s point of view and see how they interact with your presentation.
-Finally, you’ll see how the presentation updates live as results are entered into your slide by your audience with their mobile phones.
+You’ll also see the audience’s perspective and how they interact with your presentation.
+Finally, you’ll see how the presentation updates live as your audience enters results into your slide with their mobile phones.

 It’s as easy as that!

-At AhaSlides we have loads of ways to spruce up your presentation and get your audience involved and interacting.
-From Q&A slides to Word Clouds and of course the ability to poll your audience.
+At AhaSlides, we have many ways to spruce up your presentation and get your audience involved and interacting.
+From Q&A slides to Word Clouds and of course, the ability to poll your audience.
 There are plenty of possibilities awaiting you.